-(b) An individual who is the subject of conduct prohibited under subsection (a), or the
+(b) An individual who is the subject of conduct prohibited under subsection (a), or the individual's estate, has a cause of action against a person that violates subsection (a) for statutory damages of \$[25,000] or actual damages resulting from the violation, whichever is greater.

-- 1 individual's estate, has a cause of action against a person that violates subsection (a) for statutory - damages of \$[25,000] or actual damages resulting from the violation, whichever is greater. - 3 (c) An individual who makes a health-care instruction, or the individual's estate, has a - 4 cause of action against a health-care professional or health-care care institution that intentionally - 5 violates Section 21 for statutory damages of \$[50,000] or actual damages resulting from the - 6 violation, whichever is greater. - 7 (d) In an action under this section, a prevailing plaintiff may recover reasonable - 8 attorney's fees, court costs, and other reasonable litigation expenses. - 9 (e) A cause of action or remedy under this section is in addition to any cause of action or - 10 remedy under other law.
+(c) Subject to subsection (d), an individual who makes a health-care instruction, or the individual's estate, has a cause of action against a health-care professional or health-care institution that intentionally violates Section 21 for statutory damages of \$[50,000] or actual damages resulting from the violation, whichever is greater.